25 Awesome Tools and Sites to Save You Money!

-Since it is Friday and I assume many people will go out to shop this weekend, why not share some tools to help you save some of that hard earned cash?
+Since it’s the weekend and I assume many people are out shopping, why not share some tools to help you save some of that hard earned cash?
 Seriously people, why not save when you are shopping?
-Well, in the good ol’ Friday spirit, I brought together 25 tools and sites you can use to save money.
+Well, in the good ol’ weekend spirit, I brought together 25 tools and sites you can use to save money.
 It really is that easy.
 There are many more that I could come up with, but I thought 25 would be more than enough.
 These include some places you have probably seen or used, but maybe some others you haven’t.
 I hope this will become a quality resource for thoselooking to save money.
 I know I am always looking for a new way to save cold, hard cash!

 Ahh!
 Why is Walmart on here?
 Though I am not a huge fan of shopping at Walmart, I still think they offer great deals.
 It is not the prices that irritate me, it is the customer service and many of the patrons.
 Either way, Walmart just introduced their Savings Catcher.
 This is really a simple money saving tool.
 You either go to their website and enter your Walmart receipt number or you download the Walmart app and scan your receipt.
 When you do this, they will search the products you bought and if they find a lower advertised price from their local competitors, they will give you the difference as a e-gift card.
 Now, how freaking easy is that?